quantumgardener/qg.blog/content/blog/2024/01/Discovering Johnny.Decimal.md

 After reading the material on the website I felt quite unwell and out of sorts.
 That happens when I've been perturbed.
 It's a good thing.

 There are a few things to work though.
 Obsidian folders are an obvious way to organise content, but within Obsidian I have an internal [[Quartz 4]] structure for my website.
 Articles are moved to the sub-folder for publishing.
 So is it folders, or tags, or both?
 I may need to use projects but I don't feel that's right yet.
-I can see this [[digital garden]] mapping to the same structure[^3] which will help me and my readers.
+I can see this [[Digital garden]] mapping to the same structure[^3] which will help me and my readers.

 [^1]: Past experience tells me it won't be and JD themself points this out in the excellent documentation.